They’re such a great way to get to know your kiddos AND review how to gather up information and present the data in a formal way.

 The first week of school is a perfect time to implement these class charts, so I whipped up this little FREEBIE so you can make all these charts with your kidlets too!
 To make sure these babies last and can be used year after year, laminate them before using them.
 You’ll be so glad you did!

-I love using this chart after reading, “First Day Jitters” by Julie Danneberg
+I love using this chart after reading, “First Day Jitters”ย by Julie Danneberg

 or “The Kissing Hand”.
-This the perfect way to see how your kiddos are feeling on their first day back.
+This is the perfect way to see how your kiddos are feeling on their first day back.

 Are they happy?
 Shy?
 Excited?
 Nervous?